ajmal08102004/Healthcare/FRONTEND_API_INTEGRATION.md

 ## 🔗 API Integration Status

 The Healthcare React frontend is now **fully integrated** with the Django REST API backend.
-This document outlines the integration details and how to use the connected system.
+This document outlines the integration details and how to use the connected system for core healthcare management features.

 ## ✅ What's Integrated